jb090979/FooBarQix/README.md

 Purpose
 ============

-The purpose of this module is not only to solve FooBarQix kata.
+The purpose of this module is not just to solve the FooBarQix kata.
-The purpose is to show how some prinicples and patterns which are useful for unit testing.
-Additionally the code shows how deal with some pitfalls that could occur while software development.
+The main purpose is to show some principles and patterns useful for unit testing.
+In addition, the code shows how to avoid some pitfalls that can arise in software development.

 Build Steps
 ============
 This is a fully working exapmle.
-If you want to try it out please
+If you want to try it out please execute:

     cd build
     cmake .. -DCMAKE_BUILD_TYPE=Debug -G "Unix Makefiles"